 Salvias are long blooming, easy to grow, heat and drought tolerant perennials which can be spectacular.
 Hummingbirds love their flowers and they are excellent for cutting.

-Intense, rich violet-blue (the deepest blue available from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant 10-12 inch plants.
-Blooms the first year when started early.
+Intense, rich violet-blue (the deepest blue available from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12 inch tall plants.
+Blooms the first season when started early.
 Winter hardy to zone 5.
+A Fleuroselect Approved Novelty.

-Rich, rose (the deepest rose we have seen from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant 10-12 inch plants.
+Rich, rose (the deepest rose we have seen from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12 inch high plants.
 Blooms the first year when started early.
 Winter hardy to zone 5.
+A Fleuroselect Approved Novelty.

 Blooming from May to August, this easy to grow, heat and drought tolerant perennial produces brilliant bright rose flowers than can be spectacular.
 Hummingbirds love them and they are excellent for cutting.
 Grows 18-24 inches tall.